Ramsey Campbell: The 1970s: "Determined to be myself": Demons by Daylight and early novels

 Campbell wrote novelisations and introductions for a series of novelisations of Universal horror films.
 The series has a rather complex publishing history.
 They were published in paperback in 1977 in the US, with uniform packaging, by Berkley Medallion Books as The Universal Horror Library.
 All six of the Berkley editions were published under the house name 'Carl Dreadstone'; all six of the US editions featured stills from the relevant films.
-It is believed this set was made available as boxed set in slipcase, as well as sold individually.
 Only three of the novels were actually written by Campbell, though he contributed introductions to all six volumes.
 No US hardcover edition of the series is known.
 Campbell's contributions to the series were Bride of Frankenstein, Dracula's Daughter and The Wolfman, published as Carl Dreadstone.
 Three further novelisations which appeared under this house name were not by Campbell but written by other authors.
 Walter Harris wrote two of the novels: Werewolf of London and Creature from the Black Lagoon.
 The author of the sixth Dreadstone (The Mummy) remains unknown.
 UK editions followed—in 1978, Universal Books (a paperback division of W. H. Allen Ltd) published The Bride of Frankenstein (by Campbell) together with Harris's The Werewolf of London and the (unknown author) The Mummy under the 'Carl Dreadstone' house name, with similar packaging under the title 'The Classic Library of Horror'.
 A further two years would elapse before the rest of the series was issued in the UK.
 The last three of the series were issued by Star Books (a W. H. Allen imprint) in 1980 (with different packaging from the 1978 titles) and these three appeared under a different house-name—'E. K. Leyton'.
 These were Campbell's remaining two novels of the series, Dracula's Daughter and The Wolfman, together with Harris's Creature from the Black Lagoon.
 At least one hardcover omnibus was published, presumably prior to the UK paperbacks: The Classic Library of Horror Omnibus—The Mummy & The Werewolf of London (London: Allan Wingate, 1978).
 Its existence suggests there may have been two companion hardcover omnibuses collecting the balance of the series (if this were the case they would contain the Campbell-authored novels), but their existence/issuance is uncertain.
 All six of the UK paperbacks and the hardcover omnibus omitted the film stills which appeared in the original US editions.

-1979 saw the publication of the non-supernatural thriller The Face That Must Die, the story of a homophobic serial killer told largely from the killer's point of view.
-Initially considered by numerous publishers, including Campbell's British publisher Thomas Tessier at Millington Books, as too grim to publish, it is regarded by many critics as one of Campbell's finest works.
-The novel was cut by Star Books, who first issued it in a paperback edition in 1979; it was not issued complete until the US Scream Press edition of 1983.